Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 Supported by Mechanistic Research (Human Evidence Developing)

 Enhanced cholinergic neurotransmission through vesicle fusion support.
-PS’s role in calcium-dependent neurotransmitter vesicle fusion provides mechanistic support for synergistic effects with Alpha-GPC’s acetylcholine production enhancement — though human combination trials have not yet been completed.
+PS’s role in calcium-dependent neurotransmitter vesicle fusion provides mechanistic support for synergistic effects with Alpha-GPC’s acetylcholine production enhancement — though again, human combination trials have not yet been completed.

 Phosphatidylserine Safety Profile

 Phosphatidylserine has an excellent safety profile, which contributed to the FDA’s willingness to authorize a qualified health claim.
-The extensive clinical research base has not identified serious adverse events at doses up to 800mg daily.
+The extensive clinical research base — across both the cognitive decline and cortisol research — has not identified serious adverse events at doses up to 800mg daily.
 At the standard 300mg daily cognitive enhancement dose, adverse effects are exceptionally rare.
-The most commonly reported effects are mild and transient gastrointestinal symptoms — primarily nausea that is typically eliminated by taking PS with food rather than on an empty stomach.

 Blood-thinning consideration: PS has mild anticoagulant properties at higher doses due to its role in platelet aggregation signaling.
 At 300mg daily this effect is negligible for most users, but individuals taking anticoagulant medications (warfarin, heparin) or antiplatelet drugs (aspirin, clopidogrel) should discuss PS use with their prescribing physician before proceeding.